-An update to the Bellwood nomination and an expansion of its historic boundaries was accepted by the National Register in 2013.
-The 23-acre Bellwood property is located in the southeast corner of the Defense Supply Center Richmond.
-The boundaries of the nominated property encompass the land historically associated with the Bellwood house, Gregory Cemetery, and the elk pasture.
-Bellwood is listed at the state level of significance under Criterion B in the area of Agriculture for its association with James Bellwood, and at the local level of significance under Criterion C in the area of Architecture, and with a period of significance for Bellwood extending from ca. 1804, when the house was originally constructed, to 1924, when James Bellwood died, ending his association with the property.
-The period of significance reflects the evolution of this property from its initial use as an antebellum plantation through its post- Civil War transformation by James Bellwood, who turned the property into a nationally recognized modern, progressive, twentieth-century farm that used innovative farming techniques to create one of the most productive farms in Virginia prior to World War II.
+An update to the Bellwood nomination and an expansion of its historic boundaries was approved by the National Register in 2013.
+The 23-acre Bellwood property is located in the southeast corner of the Defense Supply Center Richmond in Chesterfield County.
+The boundaries of the nominated property encompass the land historically associated with the Bellwood house, the Gregory Cemetery, and the elk pasture.
+Bellwood is listed at the state level of significance in the area of Agriculture for its association with James Bellwood, and at the local level of significance in the area of Architecture, and with a period of significance extending from ca. 1804, when the house was originally constructed, to 1924, when James Bellwood died, ending his association with the property.
+The period of significance reflects the evolution of this property from its initial use as an antebellum plantation through its post- Civil War transformation by James Bellwood, who turned the property into a nationally recognized modern, progressive, 20th-century farm that used innovative farming techniques to create one of the most productive farms in Virginia prior to World War II.

 VLR: Virginia Landmarks Register